wxwern/clarity/README.md

 ## Dependencies

+- [`yabai`](https://github.com/koekeishiya/yabai) with macOS 12+ - For window and desktop indicator and management.
 - [SF Pro](https://developer.apple.com/fonts/) and [SF Symbols](https://developer.apple.com/sf-symbols/) - Apple's San Francisco font and symbols.
 - [acextract](https://github.com/bartoszj/acextract) - Assets.car extracter for extracting app icons if needed.
 Though, [acextract v2.2](https://github.com/bartoszj/acextract/releases/tag/2.2) is included in the `scripts/` directory and is automatically used.
+- `jq` with macOS 13+ (optional) - Used in the status bar script to "parse" and confirm a converted `ioreg` output in JSON for detailed battery power stats.
+Only available on macOS 13+. (used for battery net power draw/input, and system power draw)

 ## Usage